doitian/knowledge-base/§ Blog/Posts/Posts - 2026/2602 - Power of Monoid, Beauty of Simplicity/§ Power of Monoid, Beauty of Simplicity.md

 ## The art of choosing monoid and predicate

 In the random-access example we used $(\mathbb{N}, +, 0)$ and annotated each position with $1$—the summary of a segment is its length, and the predicate $s > i$ tells us whether the $i$-th element lies in the prefix we have so far.
-In the max-priority queue we used $(\mathbb{N}, \min, 0)$ (or a bounded variant): the summary is the minimum value in the segment, and the predicate $s = m$ identifies the segment that contains the global minimum.
+In the max-priority queue we used $([0,127], \min, 127)$ (or a bounded variant): the summary is the minimum value in the segment, and the predicate $s = m$ identifies the segment that contains the global minimum.
 In both cases, the monoid was chosen so that the *combined* summary over a range is exactly what the predicate needs to decide where to go next.

 The flip side is that finding both the right monoid and the right predicate can be tricky.
 At each step the search has access only to the monoid summary of the prefix (or segment) seen so far, so the predicate must be decided from that summary alone.
 The monoid must be rich enough to supply the information the predicate needs.
 Sometimes the natural summary (e.g. sum or min) suggests the predicate (e.g. $s > i$ or $s = m$).
 Sometimes you must try a different carrier or operation, or encode extra information into the monoid (e.g. pairs or custom types), so that the predicate can be expressed.
 There is no universal recipe—it is a matter of design and experimentation.
 Reframe the problem as: “What do I need to know about a segment to decide the next step?”
 Then choose a monoid that can represent that knowledge and a predicate that uses it.